sylodev/documentation/scripts/tags/global.md

 ## `{time format;time}`

-Gets the current time and formats it as a string.
+Formats time as a string.
 Is compatible with any of the `.createdAt` tags.

 #### Arguments
-- `time`: Can be any time that the bot can parse - this includes millisecond timestamps `1644856250309`, unix timestamps `1644856250`, relative time `5 hours`, ISO timestamps `2022-02-14T16:31:26.725Z` and many others.
+- `time`: Can be any time that the bot can parse.
+This includes millisecond timestamps `1644856250309`, unix timestamps `1644856250`, relative times `5 hours`, ISO timestamps `2022-02-14T16:31:26.725Z` and many others.
+Defaults to the current time.
-- `format`: Can be a [timestamp style](https://discord.com/developers/docs/reference#message-formatting-timestamp-styles), names or descriptions both work.
-If no style is provided, unix timestamps are returned.
-This should only be used when outputting time to users as it returns the time formatted with Discords timestamp markdown stuff.
+- `format`: Can be a [timestamp style](https://discord.com/developers/docs/reference#message-formatting-timestamp-styles) - names or descriptions both work.
+If no style is provided, unix timestamp is returned.
+This should only be used when outputting time to users as it returns the time formatted with Discord's timestamp markdown.

 ```
 {time}  // 1636084903
 {time format=relative_time;5 hours ago}  // 5 hours ago
 {time;2021-11-05T04:01:43.661Z}          // 1636084903
 {time format=relative_time;2022-08-21}   // in 10 months
 ```

 ## `{casing mode;input}`

-Converts casing of a string.
+Changes the casing of a string.

 Accepted modes:
 `lower` for lowercase